The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Reminiscere Sunday: Remembering God's Mercy

 Reminiscere Sunday is the second Sunday of Lent.
 The word Reminiscere is Latin for "Remember."
-Many churches open service by reading Psalm 25:6, which reads "Remember your mercy, O Lord, and of your steadfast love."
+Many churches open service by reading Psalm 25:6, which reads "Remember, O Lord, thy tender mercies and thy lovingkindnesses; for they have been ever of old."

 As we continue our sermon series ideas for Lent, we must give thanks to God for His mercy when we fail.